-If you use Slack (or another work chat application), consider having a dedicated room for Q&A. Oftentimes in meetings we will say "if you have a question during the call, ask it in the Q&A channel."
+If you use Slack (or another work chat application, like Microsoft Teams), consider having a dedicated room for Q&A. Oftentimes in meetings we will say "if you have a question during the call, ask it in the Q&A channel."
 Then, the organizer of the meeting can quickly look at the room and see questions that roll in over the course of the meeting.

 There are times when it makes sense to record the meeting (we recommend using Screenflow or Loom for this).
-For example – a peer may be out on vacation when you have an important company meeting.
+For example, a fellow remote worker may be out on vacation when you have an important virtual meeting.
 It's highly likely that information will be presented that has an impact on someone's work, and it only takes a few clicks to record it.
 We recommend using Dropbox or Google Drive to store the videos.